Best-Effort Policies for Robust Markov Decision Processes: Proofs

-\item There exists at least one other policy $\policy \in \Pi$ such that $\rho^\policy_\cP = \rho^{\policy^{\star}}_\cP$.
-Here, the set of policies sharing the \optimalrobust value is nonempty.
-Among these, by the argument of the partial order and maximal elements from \Cref{th:rmdp:existence:besteffort}, at least one policy must be \besteffort.
-Otherwise, this would contradict the existence of maximal elements guaranteed by Zorn's Lemma.
+\item There exists at least one other policy $\policy' \in \policySpace^\star \setminus \{\policy^\star\}$ such that $\rho^{\policy{'}}_\cP = \rho^{\policy^{\star}}_\cP$.
+Here, the set of \optimalrobust policies is not a singleton.
+Among these policies, there must exist at least one \besteffort policy.
+This follows from the same reasoning based on partial orders and maximal elements as in the proof of \Cref{th:rmdp:existence:besteffort}.
+In particular, if no \besteffort policy existed, the set of policies ordered by $\geq_{\cP}$ would have no maximal element, contradicting the existence of such elements ensured by Zorn’s Lemma.
 Thus, the intersection is nonempty. \end{enumerate}

 In either case, there exists at least one policy that is both \optimalrobust and \besteffort. \end{proof}

 \Cref{fig:rbe:existance} summarizes this, showing that the orange region (\optimalrobust policies), the blue region (\besteffort policies), and their overlapping area (\RBE policies) are all nonempty.